Liamriley123/NC-NEWS-LR/README.md

 Download and install PostgreSQL, alternatively if you have the package manager Homebrew you can run this command:

 brew install postgresql
-Optional - Postman is software to send HTTP requests and is very useful for using this api.
-Postman Here is a guide on getting started with postgres.
+Optional - `Postman` is software to send HTTP requests and is very useful for using this api.
+Here is a guide on getting started with postgres.
 You will only need to get yourself logged in and the psql server running to use this project.
-Minimum version 10.6 required - you can check your Postgres version by running psql --version in your terminal.
+Minimum version 10.6 required - you can check your Postgres version by running `psql --version` in your terminal.

 ### Installation